kugurerdem/rugu.dev/content/english/blog/switching-to-archlinux.md

 different files in an instant, examining the diffs that were made in different git commits.

-After seeing what I saw, I thought to myself, 'If I were able to develop and refactor code at that speed, I would save a lot of time, I could have spend more time on thinking about the actual stuff with less friction as possible.
-I want to have this power.'
-So I have look to [his CV](https://gwn.wtf/resume.html) and realized that he was knowledgeable on topics that many developers, including myself, struggle with.
+After seeing what I saw, I thought to myself, ‘If I were able to develop and refactor code at that speed, I would save a lot of time, I could have spent more time thinking about the actual stuff with as little friction as possible.
+I want to have this power.’
+So I have looked at [his CV](https://gwn.wtf/resume.html) and realized that he was knowledgeable on topics that many developers, including myself, struggle with.
 Influenced by this, I started asking him (he was our consultant, after all) as many questions as I could and focused on the resources he suggested and the technologies he used.

 The inspiration from this hacker guy, combined with the very precious help from a friend of mine who had a strong interest in operating systems (he uses Arch in